RBastos36/Point-Cloud-Object-Classifier/README.md

 ---
 ## Introduction

-<p align="justify"> In this assignment, a point cloud based model was created and trained to guess objects displayed in different scenes.
+<p align="justify"> In this assignment, a point cloud-based model was created and trained to guess objects displayed in different scenes.
 This program needs to pre-process the scene to retrieve each object and its properties to feed the model, narrating the object prediction and its characteristics through a text-to-speech library.
 Furthermore, this model was also applied to a real-time system using a RGB-D camera.</p>

 ---
 ## Datasets Used